yaroslaff/hoocron/README.md

 # Usage examples

 ## Simple cron
-We will run program /bin/touch with different arguments.
+We will run 'echo' with arguments.

 Simplest case:
 ~~~shell